A SpaceX rocket will soon crash into the moon after ‘chaotic orbit’ for 7 years, experts say

-Then, Gray, an independent researcher in orbital dynamics, figured out this month why he couldn’t get readings on the booster to show up on his Project Pluto software after early March: The SpaceX rocket is on a collision course with the moon, he said.
+This month Gray, an independent researcher in orbital dynamics, figured out why he couldn’t get readings on the booster to show up on his Project Pluto software after early March: The SpaceX rocket is on a collision course with the moon, he said.

 “I realized that my software complained because it couldn’t project the orbit past March 4,” Gray, who has tracked space junk, asteroids and objects near Earth for about 25 years, told The Washington Post.
 “And it couldn’t do it because the rocket had hit the moon.”

-Since his blog post earlier this month, other space observers have confirmed the data and agreed that the rocket, which weighs about 4 metric tons, is set to crash into the far side of the moon in March, in what Gray believes might be “the first unintentional case” of space junk hitting the moon.
+Since his blog post this month, other space observers have confirmed the data and agreed that the rocket, which weighs about 4 metric tons, is set to crash into the far side of the moon in March, in what Gray believes might be “the first unintentional case” of space junk hitting the moon.
 The expected crash will create a new crater, but it will not significantly damage the moon, Gray said, noting that it’s “built to take this sort of abuse.”
-The rocket is projected to touch down at a velocity of about 2.58 kilometers a second, or about 5,770 mph.
+The rocket is projected to touch down at a velocity of about 2.58 km a second, or about 5,770 mph.

 While some astronomers have noted that the news of the rocket hitting the moon is interesting but “not a big deal,” Gray’s finding has shined new light on the potential rising issues surrounding space junk floating in deep space.

 “As more players get into deep space, we need to have more attention paid to the junk that we’re leaving out there,” said Jonathan McDowell, an astronomer at the Harvard Smithsonian Center for Astrophysics who confirmed Gray’s findings.
-“It’s not as much about what SpaceX does now because it’s a perfectly standard practice to leave your junk in deep-Earth orbit and just abandon it.”
+“It’s not as much about what SpaceX does now because it’s a perfectly standard practice to leave your junk in deep Earth orbit and just abandon it.”

-A spokesperson with SpaceX did not immediately respond to a request for comment Wednesday.
+A spokesman with SpaceX did not immediately respond to a request for comment Wednesday.

 SpaceX launched its first interplanetary mission in February 2015 from Cape Canaveral, Fla.
-The Falcon 9 traveled 1 million miles — a distance four times further than the moon — to help the National Oceanic and Atmospheric Administration’s Deep Space Climate Observatory start its journey to Lagrange point 2, a gravitationally stable solar orbit on the opposite side of the sun from our planet.
+The Falcon 9 traveled 1 million miles — a distance nearly four times further than the moon — to help the National Oceanic and Atmospheric Administration’s Deep Space Climate Observatory start its journey to Lagrange Point 2, a gravitationally stable solar orbit on the opposite side of the sun from our planet.

-But after the rocket’s second stage completed a long burn to reach a transfer orbit, it was so high that the booster did not have enough fuel to return to the Earth’s atmosphere.
+But after the rocket’s second stage completed a long burn to reach a transfer orbit, it was so high that the booster did not have enough fuel to return to Earth’s atmosphere.
 Meteorologist Eric Berger explained in Ars Technica that the rocket also “lacked the energy to escape the gravity of the Earth-Moon system,” which resulted in the booster’s chaotic orbit for nearly seven years.

 “For launches of spacecraft intended to orbit the Earth, the best practice is to reserve enough fuel in a rocket’s upper stage to return it to Earth’s atmosphere, where it will burn up.
 This is what SpaceX and most Western rocket companies customarily do to help control debris in low Earth orbit,” Berger wrote.
 “The moon, of course, has no atmosphere for the stage to burn up in.”

-Gray, 57, said there are, at any given time, dozens of objects in high orbits around the moon that move slowly enough for him and colleagues to take a short series of observations.
+Gray, 57, said there are at any given time dozens of objects in high orbits around the moon that move slowly enough for him and colleagues to take a short series of observations.
 He’s been tracking the SpaceX rocket every few weeks or months and updating its orbit using his software.

 The expert, whose Project Pluto astronomical software provides commercial and freeware data research to amateur and professional astronomers, knew there were three possibilities for an object traveling in such a chaotic orbit: The rocket could hit the moon, hit Earth or pick up enough energy so that it goes past the moon and is thrown around the sun.